 10 things you can do TODAY to help create a more sustainable and resilient Concord

 1. Get a FREE home energy assessment

-2. Upgrade your home heating and cooling
+2. Electrify your home heating and cooling

 Transitioning away from using fossil fuels like natural gas and oil to heat and cool our homes will be critical to meeting our sustainability goals.
 You may not be ready for a new home or water heating system today, but you can commit today that when you DO need an upgrade, you’ll consider ground-source or air-source heat pumps.
 Heat pumps are a clean alternative can reduce your energy cost and improve the comfort of your home.
 Find out more about heat pumps and rebates available from Concord Municipal Light Plant.

 Transportation makes up almost 40% of our carbon emissions.
 Reduce your miles driven by walking, biking, and taking public transportation more frequently.

 Switching to an electric vehicle reduces your emissions by 70% today and 100% when we reach 100% carbon-free electricity.
 Learn more about driving electric including rebates, charging, and available options.

 Emissions from waste are a small percentage of our carbon footprint, but have increased about 15% since 2008.
 Learn more about what, where, and how to recycle and reduce your waste in Concord.